-3. Click the Rounded Rectangle tool anywhere on the artboard.
+3. With the Rounded Rectangle tool active, click anywhere on the artboard.

 The resulting dialog box asks how big you want to make the new rectangle, defaulting to the last-used measurements.
-The default application measurement system is points; however, it is possible to change the default units, so you might see inches, millimeters, or some other unit on your screen (i.e., if someone changed the default settings).
+The default measurement system is points, as you defined when you created this file.